paulmotz/paulmotz.github.io/README.md

 # thisispaulsusername.github.io

-This is the code for my personal webpage.
-I have a few personal projects here and hope to have more soon!
+This is the code for my first personal webpage.
+This page is largely out of date and I hope to soon replace it with some new projects built using more modern tools.
+You can observe my progress by checking out https://github.com/paulmotz/github-pages.

 ## Dummy Chess